BEAGLE: Behavior-Enforced Agent for Grounded Learner Emulation: Ground Truth Data Analysis

 \subsection{Duration Distribution Analysis}

 A standard Markov chain implies \textit{\textbf{geometric duration distributions}}, which impose a fixed relationship between mean and variance.
-For a state with stay probability $p$, the coefficient of variation (CV) is constrained to $\text{CV} = \sqrt{p} \approx \sqrt{1 - 1/\mu}$ where $\mu$ is the mean duration.
+For a state with stay probability $p$ (probability of remaining in the state at the next step), the coefficient of variation (CV) is constrained to $\text{CV} = \sqrt{p} \approx \sqrt{1 - 1/\mu}$ where $\mu$ is the mean duration.
 This constraint prevents independent fitting of mean and variance.

 Figure~\ref{fig:cv_deviation} compares actual CV values against the geometric constraint.
 The data reveals substantial deviations: LOW performers in \enacting show CV$=$1.35 (42\% above geometric prediction), indicating high variance in segment lengths, as students either exit quickly or become deeply stuck.
 Conversely, LOW \monitoring shows CV$=$0.58 (39\% below prediction), suggesting more regular, predictable durations.
 These patterns cannot be captured by a standard Markov chain.